vazco/meteor-universe-collection/README.md

 <a href="http://unicms.io"><img src="http://unicms.io/banners/standalone.png" /></a>

 ## Under active development
-This is version alpha if you want use it in production please use stable version under [this link](https://atmospherejs.com/vazco/universe-collection)
+This is version 2.0.0-beta if you want use it in production please use stable version under [this link](https://atmospherejs.com/vazco/universe-collection)

 # Universe Collection